-The Event Organiser recognises that, in its day-to-day operations, its business impacts on the environment in a number of ways and it strives to integrate sound environmental values, principles and practices in all their undertakings.
+The Event Organisers recognises that, in their day-to-day operations, their business impacts on the environment in a number of ways and they strive to integrate sound environmental values, principles and practices in all their undertakings.

-The Event Organiser is committed to seeking continuous improvement in all aspects of the Event Organiser's environmental performance and the prevention of pollution whilst carrying out their undertaking(s).
+The Event Organisers are committed to seeking continuous improvement in all aspects of the Event Organisers' environmental performance and the prevention of pollution whilst carrying out their undertaking(s).

-The Event Organiser aims to:
+The Event Organisers aim to:

-- Reduce emissions where possible and look for alternative sources that have a reduced impact on the - Work with suppliers and contractors to develop more environmentally friendly practices - Manage programs that reduce both water and energy consumption without compromising safety or customer service - Have a waste management program that aims to reduce the percentage of waste that is delivered to landfill sites every year through recycling and recovering - Operate in a socially responsible manner and provide support to local charities and organisations - Lead by example within the event industry by integrating sustainability into business practice - Promote public transport and travel sharing
+- Reduce emissions where possible and look for alternative sources that have a reduced impact on the environment - Work with suppliers and contractors to develop more environmentally friendly practices - Manage programs that reduce both water and energy consumption without compromising safety or customer service - Have a waste management program that aims to reduce the percentage of waste that is delivered to landfill sites every year through recycling and recovering - Operate in a socially responsible manner and provide support to local charities and organisations - Lead by example within the event industry by integrating sustainability into business practice - Promote public transport and travel sharing

-To achieve its aims the Event Organiser will:
+To achieve its aims the Event Organisers will: